-3. Don’t be troubled, but trust me, because I myself will be your dwelling, and I will get you there.
+3. I will be your dwelling, and I will get you there.

 I am your room in my Father’s house.
 And I am not yet prepared to receive you there.
 I must die.
 I must rise.
 I must be glorified.
 I must intercede for you.
 And when I have done that, then I will be ready.
 I will come and take you to myself.

-Don’t use this passage of Scripture to show that where Jesus comes back at the Second Coming he will take you to heaven.
+Don’t use this passage of Scripture to show that when Jesus comes back at the second coming he will take you to heaven.
 It does not say that.
 It says, “I will come again and will take you to myself, that where I am you may be also.”
 And where will he be when he comes?
 We will meet him in the air, and he will establish his reign on the earth.
 And so we will forever be with the Lord (1 Thessalonians 4:16–17).

 So the fourth argument Jesus gives us for trusting him is:

 The emphasis of verses 7–11 is crystal clear.
-Six times Jesus says virtually the same thing: that he and the Father are so profoundly one, that his presence is the presence of the God the Father.
+Six times Jesus says virtually the same thing, that he and the Father are so profoundly one, that his presence is the presence of God the Father.

 Therefore, Philip, is it enough?
 You said (verse 8), “Lord, show us the Father, and it is enough for us.”
 I have showed you.
 He is here.
 As close to you as I am.
 Is it enough?
 Is it enough for you?

-5. Don’t be troubled, but trust me, because I will be with you always, not just at my return.
+5. I will be with you always, not just at my return.

 How can that be?
 He has left.
 He is in heaven with the Father interceding for us at God’s right hand.
 To see this argument we need to drop down five verses after our text — to verses 16–18.

 That Spirit of God dwells in you.
 That is, the Spirit of Christ.
 That is, Christ!
-This is not the Second Coming — as glorious as that will be — this is now.
-He has gone away physically, precisely so that he can be near to all of his own, not just the 11.
+This is not the second coming — as glorious as that will be — this is now.
+He has gone away physically, precisely so that he can be near to all of his own, not just the eleven.
 He has not left you as orphans.
 He has come to you.